 How to get 2023 colour trends from the catwalk to your kitchen

-2 Minute Read
+3 Minute Read

 Has the decorating bug bitten you?
 It could be time to refresh your outdoor furniture with some bright green cushions and big pops of pink in placemats and napkins.
 Or perhaps you want to get away from the soothing dove grey bedroom walls you once loved and warm them up with a soft pink or a deeper mocha.
-Whatever trending colour for 2023 you pick, chances are you first saw them on a catwalk.
+Whatever trending colour for 2023 you pick, chances are you first saw it on a catwalk.

 That’s because the experts putting together the biannual Pantone colour trend reports, released to coincide with London and New York Fashion Weeks, mull over, play with, test, and ponder fashion, makeup, design, and other trends before determining which colours should make it from their workshops to your backyard furniture.